log in to manage your profile and account

 >> PREVIOUS COVERAGE: Downtown Dayton will get free shuttles

 Jessica Olson, communications manager for the Greater Dayton Regional Transit Authority, said “The Flyer” will make it simpler for UD students, downtown workers, residents and visitors to get to destinations like the Oregon District, RiverScape and Brown Street while avoiding parking hassles.

-The free circulator bus service will be launched during a party beginning at 10 a.m. on Friday Nov.
-9 at Courthouse Square in downtown Dayton.
+The free circulator bus service was launched on Friday Nov.
+9.

 Olson said there is a need for the service.

 “We think the city of Dayton is in a period of regrowth,” she said.
 “I think it is a really good time to capitalize on that growth.”